In the News

 The top priority of every school, public or private, is safety — including those in the Arlington Diocese.
 Barbara Dalmut, principal of St. Ambrose School in Annandale, said that in the wake of Sandy Hook, the school has reviewed lockdown procedures to make sure everything is in place.
 Doors are locked to control access; cameras cover the doors.
 A general awareness, among everyone at the school, needs to remain in the forefront so things don’t get lax, Dalmut said.

-See “School Safety Takes Top Billing” in the January 23, 2013 issue of the Arlington Catholic Herald
+See “School Safety Takes Top Billing” in the January 23, 2013issue of the Arlington Catholic Herald

 Hooked on crocheting – Students create blankets for wounded soldiers

 St. Ambrose School in Annandale has found a way to make sitting still with needle and yarn attractive enough so that 30 students from grades three to eight annually take part in Crochet USA.
 The program runs the entire school year and the group produces six or more blankets to give to wounded warriors at the National Naval Medical Center in Bethesda, Md.
-They meet once a week for about an hour to work their magic.
+They meet every other week for about an hour to work their magic.

 See “Hooked on Crocheting” in the August 24, 2011 issue of the Arlington Catholic Herald.